ziyoung/better-wilcom-docs/wilcom-docs/Automatic/bitmaps/Insert_bitmap_images.md

 ## To import a bitmap image...

-1Click the Import Graphic icon or select File > Import Graphic.
+1. Click the Import Graphic icon or select File > Import Graphic.

 ![ImportGraphicDroplist.png](assets/ImportGraphicDroplist.png)

-2Navigate to the graphics folder.
+2. Navigate to the graphics folder.
 The dialog defaults to ‘All graphic files’ which displays all supported file types, bitmap and vector.

-3Filter the Files of Type list as required – e.g. ‘BMP’.
+3. Filter the Files of Type list as required – e.g. ‘BMP’.

 Note: While ‘All graphic files’ includes both vector and bitmap formats, for native CDR and other vector file types, use the CorelDRAW® Graphics Suite import function.

-4Select a file and click Open.
+4. Select a file and click Open.

-5Scale and transform the image on-screen or via the Property and Transform toolbars.
+5. Scale and transform the image on-screen or via the Property and Transform toolbars.

 ![bitmaps00044.png](assets/bitmaps00044.png)